ImagineSocialGit/engage-core/docs/config-authoring-guide.md

 no reminders
 ```

-Schedule profile configs should reference dispatch keys, channels, purposes, scopes, surfaces, message types, and source config paths.
-They should not embed reusable copy.
+Schedule profile configs should reference Messaging template assignments or message types, not embed reusable copy.

-Use schedule profile item keys to identify slots such as a 30-minute reminder or live reminder.
-Do not create schedule-specific Messaging message types such as `reminder_30_minute`; use `message_type = reminder` with a stable `source_config_path` and schedule profile item key instead.

-Schedule profile/source identity belongs in scheduled-message metadata.
-Scheduled-message payloads should store only send-ready payload fields, compact token maps, and compact context arrays.

 ## Post-event config shape